Member Update 9 October 2025 | Term 4, Week 1

 - Looking for a Trusted Supplier?
 Visit the VACPSP Directory at any time.

-- 2026 VACPSP Conference Tickets: This conference journey will nourish your mind, body and soul and activate a spirit of creativity, enlivened faith, inspired understanding and exceptional leadership through the lineup of speakers, activities and offerings.
-Join us at The Mantra Lorne on 25 - 27 March 2026.
-Early Bird offer for members only open until 1 October 2025.
-Buy tickets now on TryBooking.
+- 2026 VACPSP Conference: This conference journey will nourish your mind, body and soul and activate a spirit of creativity, enlivened faith and exceptional leadership through the lineup of speakers, activities and offerings.

 The information contained in and/or the views and opinions expressed in content made by third party service providers and shared with VACPSP Members represents the views and opinions of the original creators of that content only and does not necessarily represent the views or opinions of the VACPSP.
 The sharing of material or content from third party service providers is done for educational purposes only and to provide information and resources that may provide benefit to some or all VACPSP Members.
 The sharing of this content does not constitute an endorsement by the VACPSP of such content.